Home Compare KEYS vs PLUS.L

 Keysight Technologies vs Plus500: Which Stock Looks Stronger in 2026?

-Plus500 holds the cleaner structural position, with the lead spread across growth and profitability.
-Keysight Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Plus500 carrying a narrow edge on growth.
+Keysight Technologies still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (KEYS: S&P 500, PLUS.L: STOXX 600).
+Peer scores are normalised within each company's primary universe (KEYS: Russell 1000, PLUS.L: STOXX 600).

 Trajectory Similarity